Sirimongkol Singmanasak vs. Joichiro Tatsuyoshi: Background

 At the time, Sirimongkol was the WBC world bantamweight champion at just 20 years old.
 He was a rising star and a major hope in the Thai boxing scene, having never lost a fight.
 Prior to this, he had also held two titles in minor organization, the WBU super flyweight and bantamweight championships.
 After winning the WBC interim title and becoming the official world champion, he successfully defended his title three times within Thailand.
 This fight marked his fourth title defense and was also his first bout held outside the country.

-As the local challenger, Joichiro Tatsuyoshi was a true superstar and a beloved figure in Japan.
-He had briefly held the same title and same organization in the early 1990s but faced eye problems that led to a temporary ban from boxing in Japan.
+As the local challenger, Joichiro Tatsuyoshi was a beloved figure in Japan.
+He had briefly held the same title at the same organization in the early 1990s but faced eye problems that led to a temporary ban from boxing in Japan.
 He made three attempts to reclaim a world title, losing to a compatriot world champion Yasuei Yakushiji in 1994 after 12 rounds.
 He then moved up to the super bantamweight division to challenge a seasoned Mexican world champion Daniel Zaragoza in 1996 and early 1997, but was decisively defeated both times, notably suffering a technical knockout in the 11th round during the first attempt, with his face and trunks covered in blood.

 For this championship bout, he dropped back down to the bantamweight division for another attempt, making it a highly anticipated showdown, which earned the fight the moniker "Final Judgment".